ArtifexSoftware/MuPDF.NET/docs/classes/document.rst

     **Format 4:** One positional parameter of type *list*, *tuple* or *range()* of page numbers.
 The items of this sequence may be in any order and may contain duplicates.

     .. note::

-      *(Changed in v1.14.17, optimized in v1.17.7)* In an effort to maintain a valid PDF structure, this method and :meth:`delete_page` will also deactivate items in the table of contents which point to deleted pages.
-"Deactivation" here means, that the bookmark will point to nowhere and the title will be shown grayed-out by supporting PDF viewers.
-The overall TOC structure is left intact.

       It will also remove any **links on remaining pages** which point to a deleted one.
 This action may have an extended response time for documents with many pages.